 How to build your portfolio

 Building a Radiology portfolio is not too challenging but it is worth bearing in mind there are a few things that you will only score on if you have completed them within a year before your interview (normally held in February).
-It is really important to speak to ST1s because the criteria can change every year and so they will be able to give you the most recent advice on what you need for your portfolio.
+It is really important to read carefully through the scoring criteria.
 You should also read the RCR’s website for information on what they are looking for as the point scoring system is based on this (see below).

 - This is important.
 For full marks, you must have presented two quality improvement or closed-loop audits at national conferences for two points within the last year.